RHTechConsulting/kinitro/README.md

 Kinitro drives the future of robotic policy and planning models with incentivized competitions.

 > [!NOTE]
 > We'll be onboarding miners very soon.
-Please take a look at this repository to get an idea of how things work, and to start creating your miners.
+Please take a look at this repository and the [Kinitro agent template](https://github.com/threetau/kinitro-agent-template) to get an idea of how things work, and to start creating your miners.
 We are not running any validator code right now, so miners will not be given tasks.

 ## How it works